 Moral rights are applied.
-While there has not been any specific debate about moral rights, there has been a constant public debate (initiated by authors and the media) on the protection of author¢s rights in popular and classical music.
+While there has not been any specific debate about moral rights, there has been constant public debate (initiated by authors and the media) on the protection of authors’ rights in popular and classical music.

 A new Law on Copyright and Related Rights was adopted and came into force at the end of 2010.
-It strengthens copyright protection so that most of violations are subject to the Criminal Law.
-A Coordinative body has been established and is responsible for field actions.
-One of the actions of this body was the seizure of a number of computers with illegal software in a city mall computer shop.
+It strengthened copyright protection so that most violations were subject to Criminal Law.
+A Coordinative body had been established and is responsible for field actions.

-Another burning issue in 2014 was the activation of the performer’s and the phonogram producer’s right of remuneration from the single equitable remuneration for public use of phonograms with performances published for commercial purposes.
-The 2013 amendments to the Law on Copyright and Related Rights require the broadcasting organisations to have an electronic system for control and evidence of the broadcasted musical works.
+Another burning issue in 2014 was the activation of the performers’ and the phonogram producers’ right to remuneration from the single equitable remuneration for public use of phonograms with performances published for commercial purposes.
+The 2013 amendments to the Law on Copyright and Related Rights require broadcasting organisations to have an electronic system for control and evidence of broadcasted musical works.
 The Association of Broadcasters strongly opposed this measure, claiming that they work on popularisation of Macedonian music.